luhmann/proxy-agent-patch/README.md

 ### Release History
 * 0.0.x Development Version.
 Do not use
 * 0.0.1 Initial release version
-* 0.0.2 Refacting of patching
+* 0.0.2 Refactoring of patching